jnyshin/GoogleDocs-clone/README.md

 # GoogleDocs-clone

-Google Docs clone for CSE 356
+Google Docs clone for CSE 356, from Milestone 1 to Milestone 2.
+Check ```GoogleDocs_m3``` repository for codes after Milestone 3.

 ### How to RUN